 The home that you are looking to invest in must not have any legal issues around it.
 Once you make the payment, you should be the sole, undisputed owner of the property.
 It is suggested that you consult a lawyer to ensure that there are no legal issues.

 Your new home essentially is a collateral for the bank in case you are unable to repay the loan.
 The difference between the market value of your home today and the predicted value of the home depends upon its location.
 Banks evaluate the value of your home before sanctioning the money.

 Banks avoid lending money for older properties.
 Similarly, for properties under construction, the bank requires documents to evaluate the construction period and whether all legal documents are available.

 10. Any other loans

 DSCR or Debt Service Coverage Ratio indicates the pending loans that you might have in comparison to your total monthly income.
 If you have several existing loans, then the risk for any lending institution becomes high.
 You should consider using home loan EMI calculator that is available online to get a broad sense of what you would require to repay every month along with your current outstanding loans.

 A bank will finance only 80% of the total value of your loan.
 The balance amount has to be raised by you to make the down payment.
 This down payment indicates that you have healthy savings and would be able to repay the loan.

 These are the 11 Factors that can affect your Home Loan Eligibility in India.
-I hope you found the list to helpful and that it will come in handy when you apply for your loan.
-Do write to me if you any queries 🙂
+I hope you found the list helpful and that it will come in handy when you apply for your loan.
+Do write to me if you have any queries 🙂